How To Clean A Treadmill Belt (Explained With Video)

 One of the components that need a lot of attention is the belt.
 This has to deal with the motor pulling it round and your body weight pounding it multiple times a second.
 For this reason the belt needs special attention.
 We all know that you should lubricate the belt every 3 months or so with silicone based lubricant or lube your manufacturer recommends in their manual.

-You should also clean the belt perhaps weekly and this is something that doesn't require all the effort that lubrication needs.
+You should also clean the belt weekly and this is something that doesn't require all the effort that lubrication needs.
 You should clean the belt before lubrication and every week or so as part of your general treadmill maintenance.
 You need to do this even if you think it maybe doesn't need it or isn't visibly dirty.
 Dirt builds up between the belt and the deck.

-So to clean the belt you need a terry towel that's long enough to fit underneath the belt width ways and have enough towel left over the other sides, all will become obvious as to why.
+To clean the belt you need a terry towel that's long enough to fit underneath the belt width ways and have enough towel left over the other sides, all will become obvious as to why.
 You pass the towel between the deck and belt and hold it down on the sides of the machine so it can't move.
 You have to do this with some strength because we'll be moving the belt using the motor.

 So the towel is held into place and then you turn on the treadmill so it does a couple of revolutions.
 You mustn't let go of the towel otherwise it may get caught in the machinery of the treadmill.
 Once it's revolved a few times turn off the treadmill and slide the towel away.
 You should notice some dirt and grime on the towel that has been removed from between the belt and the deck.